 - Taking a staycation: BOOOOOOOOOOOOOOORRRRRRRRRRRRRINNNNNGGGGGGGGGG…We always talk about doing this to save money but we haven’t used any vacation to stay home yet.
 It just doesn’t sound like a great idea to me.
 Whenever I’m home, I only see projects that need completed and the never-ending supply of dirty dishes and laundry.
 Taking a staycation seems like a punishment for making bad financial decisions.

 - Traveling abroad: I am really excited to say that we are going to Europe in 2014.
-I am currently churning several cards in order to have our hotels and flights paid for with credit card reward points (there will be a post on this soon!).
+We will have our hotels and flights paid for with credit card reward points (there will be a post on this soon!).
 We plan on going to Italy and London, and will even be taking a road trip to see Stonehenge!
 Bitchin.

 - Cost: For the last two years, we have budgeted $6,000 annually to spend on vacations.
 That amount includes food, transportation, and all expenses.
 It sounds like a lot but it really isn’t when you consider that we go on 2-3 trips per year.
 We usually try to take one expensive trip and a few cheap ones to balance things out.